GriffinShea/GriffinShea.github.io/index.md

 <div class="row">
 	<div class="column">
 		<h5>Project Information</h5>
-		<p>The video to the right showcases some of the physics capabilities of the engine.</p>
+		<p>The video to the right showcases some of the physics capabilities of the engine.
+To give an idea about the engine's current stage of development, this little game was created with just over 500 lines of user defined code (i.e. excluding core engine features).</p>
 		<p>Technical accomplishments:</p>
 		<ul>
 			<li>Developed a game engine with Python incorporating rendering, collision detection and response, physics simulation, and object scripting, implementing a property-centric architecture to optimize memory utilization and enable easy parallelization of game data updates using graphics hardware</li>